God’s divine attributes

 Aquinas does think that God knows propositions and concepts, but only because he knows the contents and powers of human minds.
-Through his perfect knowing the essence of our power of intelligence with that, God knows every thought, concept or proposition that could possibly be formed by human intelligence.
+God perfectly knows the essence of our power of intelligence, such that God knows every thought, concept or proposition that could possibly be formed by human intelligence.

 However, Aquinas insists that this doesn’t mean that God’s knowledge is gained or at all dependent on thinking about propositions or making inferences from them like we do.
 So, God does also know every concept and proposition, but that doesn’t mean God’s knowledge is propositional or conceptual.